-Well, for me, this means visiting the most famous landmarks, museums, plazas, etc, often paying for tours (or going the free walking tour route!) and eating and drinking in the most popular parts of town.
-Let’s be honest―the first week you spend in your new home in Spain will probably revolve completely around this kind of tourism.
-And the following month will be filled with more in-depth exploration but still consist mostly of ‘tourist’ outings.
-From there, you’ll probably lead towards one of two tendencies―continuing along the same path and living as a ‘tourist’ or changing your ways, typically slowing you roll, and starting to treat your Spanish city as a ‘normal home.’
+Generally speaking, this means making an effort to visit and re-visit the most famous landmarks, museums, plazas, etc, sometimes even paying for tours (or going the free walking tour route!) and eating and drinking in the most popular parts of town.
+And like we said―the first week you spend in your new home in Spain will probably revolve completely around this kind of tourism.
+The following month will be filled with more in-depth exploration but still consist mostly of ‘tourist’ outings.
+From there, you’ll probably lean towards one of two tendencies―continuing along the same path and living as a ‘tourist’ or changing your ways, typically slowing you roll, and starting to treat your Spanish city as a ‘normal home.’

 This second option is the one we most promote as we truly believe that the way to get the most out of your abroad experience is to create a home for yourself, wherever you may be.
 However, it also feels healthy to break out of that ‘normal’ every once and awhile, even when you are in your own city.
 And, when you have lived abroad for a long time, sometimes doing the tourist things feels like a total breath of fresh air!

 One way to take advantage of this is when you have visitors.
 Although it can be a bit overwhelming and stressful to receive guests and attempt to give them the full experience in your city (usually on a really tight schedule), it is also a beautiful challenge.
 Think about it as an excuse to visit your favorite places that you have to pay to get into―such as museums or other national monuments―and eat out at places that don’t fit into your everyday budget.
 Enjoy the moments of being ‘on holiday’ in your own city because you are sharing it with people that you care about.